 The Greek epic told of three groups of gods: the primordial gods were Gaia (earth) and Uranus (heaven).
 The second group of gods were called the Titans, referred to as giants, and the first generation of Titans consisted of the twelve children of the primordial gods.
 The third group of gods, the younger gods who included many of the children of the Titans were called the Olympians.
 Among the Olympians there was a hierarchy of twelve senior Olympians and several minor deities.
 The leader of the Olympians, Zeus, was a son of the Titan ruler, Cronus.

 There was, according to the Greek texts, a war between the Titans and Olympians; the Biblical battle between Satan and Yahweh is paralleled in Greek mythology as the battle between Zeus and Cronus.
-In the Greek epic, the battle was won by the Olympians who then ruled the earth and created men.
-It was the Titans (the giants) who lost this battle and remained in the heavens.
+In the Greek epic, the outcome was that the Olympians then ruled the earth and created men and the Titans (the giants) remained in the heavens.

 Prometheus is associated with ‘intelligence’ and was a protector and benefactor of humans he created.
 Prometheus decided to make man stand upright just like the gods did and to give them fire.
 As in Genesis, God created man in his own image.
 He may be paralleled with Satan who enabled Adam and Eve to eat from the tree of knowledge and become like Gods.
 Prometheus fell out of favour with Zeus while Satan fell out of favour with God because he gave the fruit of knowledge.

 As for sons of Gods breeding with daughters of men, Greek history does not treat this as unusual, but rather as a very normal practice.
 Demigods were quite common throughout the population and long lists were handed down in history.
 Achilles certainly fits the description of a demigod, his mother a nymph goddess and father a mortal king, and he most certainly was one of Greece’s great heroes of in the Trojan war.